symfony/symfony-docs/book/installation.rst

     **3. Using ACL on a system that supports setfacl (most Linux/BSD)**

     Most Linux and BSD distributions don't support ``chmod +a``, but do support another utility called ``setfacl``.
-You may need to `enable ACL support`_ on your partition and install setfacl before using it (as is the case with old versions of Ubuntu).
+You may need to `enable ACL support`_ on your partition and install setfacl before using it.
 This uses a command to try to determine your web server user and set it as ``HTTPDUSER``:

     .. code-block:: bash